Book a luxury suite to the next Washington Wizards game at Capital One Arena

 It would be 2005 when the Wizards would finally return to postseason basketball.
 They would go on to win the first round, posting their first playoff victory since 1988.
 By this time, Gilbert Arenas had emerged as the star on the team, leading them to the playoffs each season after that until he injured his knee early in the 2008-2009 season.
 Injuries had again derailed the team.

 However, a new era was rising in Washington when John Wall was selected with the first overall draft pick out of Kentucky.
 He has taken the reigns of this team on the court and quietly brought them back into contention as a playoff contender.
-Along with Marcin Gortat, Otto Porter, Jr., Markieff Morris, and Bradley Beal, the Wizards are looking to finally shake their long past of losing and achieve new heights, adding a second title to the history of this franchise.
+Along with Trevor Ariza, Bradley Beal, and late-season acquisition Jabari Parker, the Wizards are looking to finally shake their long past of losing and achieve new heights, adding a second title to the history of this franchise.

-Head Coach Scott Brooks has his players primed for the playoffs this year.
+Head Coach Scott Brooks has his players working toward a playoff berth.
 If all goes according to plan, the Washington Wizards may just turn some heads and make a statement in this league about who they are and where they are going.